 Jul 27 , 2021

+Have you noticed your dog eating grass?
 Our dogs do a million wacky things that we don’t understand.
-From digging holes to chewing on stumps, dogs are always doing something weird that we just can’t understand.
-One of the questions that dogs’ owners often ask themselves is this: why do dogs eat grass?
+From digging holes to chewing on stumps, dogs are always doing something weird that we just sometimes can’t understand.
+One of the questions that dog owners often ask themselves is: why do dogs eat grass?

 You must be thinking “Aren’t dogs carnivores?
 Don’t they only eat meat?
 Is my dog hungry?”
-Don’t worry… you’re not the only one who’s asked this question.
-Actually, this is one of the top questions that worry dog parents the most!
+Don’t worry… all pet owners have asked themselves this question.
+Actually, this is one of the top questions that worry pet parents the most!

 According to WebMD, 79% of dogs eat grass they have regular access to.
-Researchers have even observed wild wolves practice the same behavior!
+Researchers have even observed wild wolves practice the same behavior to treat their upset stomachs!

-Grass-eating is very common and harmless to your dogs as long as you are cautious of pesticides, herbicides, or chemicals that have been used to treat your yard.
+Grass-eating behavior is very common and harmless to your dogs as long as you are cautious of certain herbicides, chemicals, or pesticides sprayed that have been used to treat your yard.

 Dogs eat grass for a variety of reasons.
-Your dog may be eating grass for one of the following reasons:
+Some reasons why dogs eat grass can be:

-- Or because they are just craving a nice, fresh salad!
+- Taste: Most dogs are just craving a nice, fresh salad!

 Dogs eat Grass for Flavor.

-The most common reason that your dog is munching on grass is because they’re bored of eating the same repetitive meal every single day.
+The most common reason that many dogs eat grass is that they’re bored of eating the same repetitive meal every single day.
 Dogs possess a sense of taste called “gustation” which means they like the taste of different kinds of foods just like we do!

-Some researchers believe that a dog’s gustation senses are even greater than ours!
+Some veterinary medical science researchers believe that a dog’s gustation senses are even more powerful than ours!
 Flavor derives from smell and everyone knows that a dog’s sense of smell is superior to humans.
 Likewise, dogs can sense flavors that we cannot.
-Since dogs love to eat different kinds of food as we do, they usually get sick and tired of eating the same thing every day, whether it’s dog food or treats.
+Since dogs love to eat different kinds of food as we do, they can get sick and tired of eating their regular diet of the same kibble, so they resort to eating grass or other plants to taste something new and different.

 Before you give your dog a treat or a mealtime snack, make sure you mix different kinds of foods with their normal menu so your dogs won’t feel like they’re eating the same thing all over again.
 You could try mixing dry kibble together with canned dog food to add some variety.
 You could also feed them meatballs or cook up a batch of homemade dog treats for a special dessert!

-Another reason your dog is eating your lawn is because they’re compensating for some nutritional deficiencies such as fiber and want to improve their digestive system instinctually.
+Another reason your dog is eating grass is that they’re compensating for some nutritional deficiencies such as fiber and want to improve their digestive system by natural instinct.

-Be sure to always check the label on your dog’s food to ensure they’re getting the vitamins they need daily to stay healthy and active.
-Also check for preservatives, fillers, and other additives to avoid feeding them poor-quality dog food.
-The healthiest diet consists of whole foods that you can actually pronounce.
+Be sure to always check the label on your dog’s diet to ensure they’re getting the vitamins they need daily to stay healthy and active.
+Also check their regular diet for preservatives, fillers, and other additives to avoid feeding them poor-quality dog food.
+The healthiest high-fiber diet consists of whole foods that you can actually pronounce.

 Dogs are primarily carnivores with omnivore likings.
-They can live on kibble alone with no problem at all, but it doesn’t hurt to feed them appropriate vegetables.
+They can live on kibble alone with no problem at all, but it doesn’t hurt if pet parents feed them appropriate vegetables.

 If you’re wondering whether your dog is getting enough vegetables in its diet, you can ask your vet to do blood work to see how their nutrient levels are looking.
-Also, consider giving your pets daily vitamins just like children.
+Also, consider giving your pets daily vitamins just like children in order to reduce grass eating.

 Bored Dogs eat Grass